Two-photon absorption: Measurements

 Two-photon absorption can be measured by several techniques.
 Some of them are two-photon excited fluorescence (TPEF), z-scan, self-diffraction or nonlinear transmission (NLT).
-Pulsed lasers are most often used because TPA is a third-order nonlinear optical process, and therefore is most efficient at very high intensities.
+Pulsed lasers are most often used because two-photon absorption is a third-order nonlinear optical process, and therefore is most efficient at very high intensities.

 Absorption rate

 Beer's law describes the decay in intensity due to one-photon absorption: